Exfoliating and Waxing | The Definitive Guide

 If you don't exfoliate two days before waxing, you run the risk of not only uncomfortable waxing services but ingrown hairs, acne, excess irritation, and increasing your chances of a less than flawless wax.

-By not exfoliating in the proper time frame before your waxing service, chances of hair breakage may increase-all leading to hair not being pulled out effectively and quicker re-growth.
+By not exfoliating in the proper time frame before your waxing services, the chances of hair breakage may increase, all leading to hair not being pulled out effectively and faster quicker re-growth in between services.

 The client's hair may not soften up enough for the wax to adhere correctly, which will cause pain and discomfort for them while being waxed.

 If you know your client doesn't have a good exfoliation routine, it might not be a bad idea to keep a 'defensive' wax on hand.

 Starpil's Calendula Hard Wax is a perfect blend of calendula and tea tree extracts to help protect your client's skin from any pathogens that could cause infections, bacterial growth, ingrown hairs, and acne; all things we advise a regular exfoliation routine for.

 If they aren't great at exfoliating beforehand, use this wax to help be an extra line of defense against less than stellar results.